 Sarah began leading bike rides a decade ago, but took to tour guiding professionally in 2014, applying knowledge of wine, food and culture to an oral storytelling tradition.
 Sarah’s expertise begins deep in the culture of the place we now “Portlandia” — she was keeping chickens, pickling things and putting a bird on it before any of those skits for the now-famous TV show were written.
 Now she has developed or honed knowledge in areas ranging from geologic history, to Lewis & Clark and the Oregon trail, to Native American mythology, to coffee roasting, to the gardens of Suzhou, China and Kyoto, Japan, to tiny homes; and whatever else informs the modern expression of art, culture, spirituality and social groups in and around Portland.

-Life as a tour guide has expanded her world in a way she never knew possible.
-Whether it’s a conversation with a long-time resident of Yellow Knife, Northern Territories; a South American television producer living in Japan; a Chinese professor on a teaching stint in Iowa; or a museum architect from Toronto, she counts among her treasures the stories of all her guests, and draws upon them to more richly inform those that come after.
+Sarah graduated from the Wharton School at the University of Pennsylvania with an MBA and has worked in investment banking, startup management, and social media, but life as a tour guide has expanded her world in a way she never knew possible.
+Whether it’s a conversation with a long-time resident of Yellow Knife, Northern Territories; a South American television producer living in Japan; a Chinese professor on a teaching stint in Iowa; or a museum architect from Toronto; she counts among her treasures the stories of all her guests, and draws upon them to more richly inform those that come after.

 Marcus also grew up in Southeast Portland.
 His background traveling throughout the western Cordillera of North America informs his guiding experience.
 He began giving Willamette Valley wine tours in 2016, a natural transition following two years of experience at a winery both in the cellar and managing the tasting room.